g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 | Complexity            | Low                                      | Increased complexity with multiplexing and header compression | Increased complexity with QUIC and UDP     |
 | Compatibility Issues  | Compatibility with older infrastructure may be limited | Compatibility with older infrastructure may be limited | Compatibility with older infrastructure may be limited |

 All things considered, HTTP/2 and HTTP/3 provide considerable gains over HTTP/1.1 in terms of speed, efficiency, and lower latency; the addition of QUIC to HTTP/3 brings even more advantages.
-Each version, however, has advantages and disadvantages of its own, and the choice of protocol is influenced by a number of variables, including performance objectives, compatibility requirements, and the particular requirements of the website or application.
+Each version, however, has advantages and disadvantages of its own, and the choice of protocol is influenced by several variables, including performance objectives, compatibility requirements, and the particular requirements of the website or application.

-##  Real world examples illustrating performance differences between Protocols
+##  Real-world examples illustrating performance differences between Protocols
 Numerous websites and web apps provide real-world examples of how HTTP/1.1, HTTP/2, and HTTP/3 function differently.
 Here are a few typical situations:

 * Website Loading Speed: Several resources (including [HTML](https://html.com/tags/main/), [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS), [JavaScript](https://www.javascript.com/), pictures, and fonts) are retrieved sequentially via distinct TCP connections when loading a website built using HTTP 1.1.
 Increased latency may arise from this, particularly if the server is located far away or if the network isn't operating well.
 HTTP/2 websites, on the other hand, benefit from multiplexing, which enables the simultaneous retrieval of several resources over a single TCP connection.
 This can greatly shorten the page's total load time, particularly for intricate websites with plenty of resources.
 QUIC significantly minimizes latency with HTTP/3 by removing head-of-line blocking and enhancing congestion management.
 This may result in significantly quicker loading times, especially over cellular networks or in scenarios where packet loss is considerable.